iterative/dvc.org/static/docs/user-guide/remotes/oss.md

 # External Data on Aliyun OSS

-Alibaba Cloud Object Storage Service (OSS) is an encrypted, secure, cost-effective, and easy-to-use object storage service that enables you to store, back up, and archive large amounts of data in the cloud.
+> Alibaba Cloud Object Storage Service (OSS) is an encrypted, secure,
+> cost-effective, and easy-to-use object storage service that enables you to
+> store, back up, and archive large amounts of data in the cloud.

-## Remotes

 First you need to setup OSS storage on Aliyun Cloud and then use an S3 style URL for OSS storage and make the endpoint value configurable.